Spin23/Optimize_J1J3_model/README.md

 Optimization of the J1-J3 model

-Our goal is to optimize a special Heisenberg model, the J1-J3 energy on a planar rectangle, e.g., (0,1)^2.
+Our goal is to optimize a special discrete lattice interaction energy, the J1-J3 model on a planar rectangle, e.g., (0,1)^2.
 Let alpha be an interaction parameter in (0, 4).
 This parameter decides how strong the ferromagnetic and anti-ferromagnetic interactions are.
-We assume the atoms of our material are ordered within a regular square lattice with the lattice width eps contained in (0,1).
+We assume the atoms of our material are ordered within a regular square lattice with the lattice width eps contained in (0,1/2).
 To each lattice point we associate a normed vector, the so-called Spin vector.
 Let n be the largest integer smaller than 1/eps.
 We want to understand the properties of the ground states of the energy
-    E(u) = -alpha u^T C1 u + u^TC2 u,
+    E(u) = -alpha u^T C1_hor u - alpha u^T C1_ver u + u^TC2_hor u + u^T C2_ver u,
-where u is a n times n dimensional tensor mapping each element to a Spin vector of a lattice point.
+where u is a n times n dimensional tensor mapping each element to a Spin vector of a lattice point and the matrices C1_hor, C2_hor, C1_ver, and C2_ver are translation matrices with respect to the horizontal or vertical direction, respectively.

-For an overview work we refer to:
+For an overview work, we refer to:

   Marco Cicalese, Marwin Forster, and Gianluca Orlando.
 “Variational analysis of a two- dimensional frustrated spin system: emergence and rigidity of chirality transitions”.